Museums closed for the winter; open by appointment only.

 102 N. Stanford Street, Griggsville.
 Open by appointment.

 Griggsville Area Genealogical and Historical Society is located in the historic home of Dr. Skinner.
-The Skinner House is a museum in itself and there is a library containing archives in an outbuilding.
+The Skinner House is a restored house museum that can be rented for events.
+There is also the Dudley Butterfield and June Johnson Memorial Library, a small research library in an outbuilding.

 Harman house